50+ Incredible NFT Statistics (2022)

 The October 2020 total doubles to 332 in December 2020.
 And increased by over 2x to 688 in March 2021.

 The number of new artists has also steadily grown from six in June 2020 to 418 as of September 2021.

-That’s all for our list of statistics about the NFT space.
+That’s all for our list of statistics covering the current NFT space.

 As you can see, even if the initial wave of interest has died down, the NFT space still has plenty of room for growth.
 Along with potentially interesting future use cases for the technology (like owning land or accessing exclusive events).

 One thread that ties many of these stats together is the fact that NFTs largely appeal to younger generations.
 Which also bodes well for future growth.